 Approx. duration: 30 months

-Start Date: September – November
+Start Date: September and January

 Attendance: One day a week at the Rural Campus

-Entry requirements: Individual employers will set their own selection criteria for applicants.
+Entry requirements: Individual employers will set their selection criteria for applicants.
 It is however recommended that candidates can demonstrate an interest in the occupation as well as an ability to work in an organised and methodical way to identify and solve problems; also demonstrate an ability to communicate both orally and in writing.

 Progression: On completion of this Standard the Auto-care Technician will be eligible to apply for IMI membership as a Registered Young Professional or if they wish as an Associate Member.
-They would also gain entry onto the IMI Professional Register.
+They would also gain entry into the IMI Professional Register.

-An Auto-care Technician carries out a range of services and repairs to cars, car derived vans and light goods vehicles, working in an Auto-care or “Fast-Fit” Centre, which may be part of a national chain or operated by a regional/local independent group/owner.
+An Auto-care Technician carries out a range of services and repairs to cars, car-derived vans and light goods vehicles, working in an Auto-care or “Fast-Fit” Centre, which may be part of a national chain or operated by a regional/local independent group/owner.
 An Auto-care Technician requires a unique combination of technical, retail and customer service skills.
 They will use a range of tools, measuring and diagnostic equipment to identify & repair simple system faults.

-The Auto-care Technician has to demonstrate expertise not only in the technical elements of their role and have a good grasp of the practical and theoretical aspects of the vehicle systems they service, but also needs to have excellent telephone, customer handling (including how to handle difficult customers and deal with customer disappointment) and effective sales skills, as well as strong problem solving and self-organisation skills.
+The Auto-care Technician has to demonstrate expertise not only in the technical elements of their role and have a good grasp of the practical and theoretical aspects of the vehicle systems they service but also needs to have excellent telephone, and customer handling (including how to handle difficult customers and deal with customer disappointment) and effective sales skills, as well as strong problem solving and self-organisation skills.
 They must be able to work as part of a team but also operate independently, understand how their centre operates from a commercial perspective and how their actions contribute to business results, whilst maintaining a high standard of workmanship.

-Please Note: This Standard does not on its own qualify apprentices to work on air-conditioning systems.
+Please Note: This Standard does not on its own qualify Apprentices to work on air-conditioning systems.
 Employers who require apprentices to work on air-conditioning systems must also provide the F-Gas qualification.